 Instructions

-- Combine softened ice cream and sherbet with an electric mixer; spread over the firm crust.
+- Combine softened 1 quart vanilla ice cream and 1 quart lime sherbet with an electric mixer; spread over the prepared crust.
 Freeze until firm.

-- In a large microwave-safe bowl, whisk together 2 cups sugar and eggs until smooth and thoroughly combined.
-Whisk in lemon juice and ½ cup melted butter.
+- In a large microwave-safe bowl, whisk together 2 cups granulated sugar and 6 eggs until smooth and thoroughly combined.
+Whisk in 2 cups lemon juice and ½ cup unsalted butter.

-- Once the curd has cooled to room temperature, spread over ice cream mixture.
+- Once the curd has cooled, spread it over the frozen lime sherbet mixture.
 Cover and freeze for 3 hours.

 - Just before serving, remove from the freezer and cut into squares.